DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/dungeon.md

 ![DungeonEnemies](/resources/mobile-tutorial/DungeonEnemies.png)

-There are four alien looking icons spread across the room, and these are the enemies you have to defeat before proceeding to the next room or accessing the crates in the room.
+There are at most four alien looking icons spread across the room, and these are the enemies you have to defeat before proceeding to the next room or accessing the crates in the room.
 Click on one of them to fight them.

 ![DungeonFight](/resources/mobile-tutorial/DungeonFight.png)